External lift training enhances readiness of U.S. forces in East Africa

-Members of the Aviation Combat Element Crisis Response of Africa and Charlie Battery, 2nd Battalion, 55th Air Defense Artillery Regiment board an MV-22B Osprey after an external lift training in Djibouti, Nov.
+Members of the Aviation Combat Element Crisis Response of Africa and Charlie Battery, 2nd Battalion, 55th Air Defense Artillery Regiment board an MV-22B Osprey to conduct a sling load inspection of ropes and chains prior to external lift training in Djibouti, Nov.
 11, 2025.
-External lift operations, including attaching loads, coordinating with aircrews, and safely guiding the MV-22B Osprey during lift and transport, help service members refine their timing, communication, and technical skills until the process becomes smooth, safe, and reliable.
+External lift training sharpens proficiency in safely attaching, securing, and transporting equipment, ensuring air and ground teams remain confident and coordinated.
 (U.S. Air Force photo by Senior Airman Michelle Ferrari)

 |Date Taken: